rkgitvinay/node-eth-address/README.md

 ### Prerequisites

-Things you need to install before using this module
+Things you need to install before using the module

 ```
 node: ">=4.2.4"